Skip to main content

 Becoming an Ombudsman Volunteer

-The NYS Ombudsman Program certifies volunteer ombudsmen after attending a 36-hour training program.
+The NYS Ombudsman Program certifies volunteer ombudsmen after attending a 36-hour certification training program which includes pre-mentoring and post shadowing.
 After certification, the ombudsman is assigned to a facility to ensure that the rights of the residents are protected.

 Brochure: Becoming an Ombudsman Volunteer